NixOS/rfcs/rfcs/0077-stale-issues-amendment.md

 _Note: non-maintainers are sufficiently unlikely to open truely long-runnig or umbrella issues without a maintainer stepping up to prevent them from getting marked as stale._

+Since reconfiguring would trigger an immediate burst in notifications, the shift needs to be done gradually over a period of time, for example reduce by 5 days every two weeks.

+This graduation period also allows us to collect data on any manifest adverse effects.

 # Examples and Interactions
 [examples-and-interactions]: #examples-and-interactions